Huaxia Dresses – The Evolution of Chinese Traditional Wear

 The difference between the figures of slaves and nobles in Shang Dynasty

 With the progress of dyeing technology, color can also reflect class.
-In the theory of Yinyang-wuxing that emerged in the Spring and Autumn and the Warring States, the five colors of Hei (黑, black), Bai (白, white), Chi (赤, red), Qing (青, green), and Huang (黄, yellow) corresponded to the Wuxing (五行, five elements) as the normal color, symbolizing dignity.
+In the theory of Yinyang-wuxing that emerged in the Spring and Autumn and the Warring States, the five colors of Hei (黑, black), Bai (白, white), Chi (赤, red), Qing (青, green), and Huang (黄, ) corresponded to the Wuxing (五行, five elements) as the normal color, symbolizing dignity.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-15